SKIP TO PAGE CONTENT

 Filing Taxes as an International Student - Understanding your U.S. Tax Obligations

-The Office of International Affairs has arranged access to Sprintax for you.
-Sprintax will guide you through the tax preparation process, arrange the necessary documents and check if you’re due a tax refund.
+The International Affairs office has arranged for you to have access to Sprintax.
+Sprintax will guide you through the tax preparation process, arrange the necessary documents, and check if you’re due a tax refund.

-If you are employed by the Texas A&M University-San Antonio and have questions about your automatic tax withholdings, please contact the Office of Human Resources at (210) 784-2058 or email at PayrollServices.
+If you are employed by Texas A&M University-San Antonio and have questions about your automatic tax withholdings, please contact the Office of Human Resources at (210) 784-2058 or email PayrollServices.

 The tax year runs from January 1 to December 31.

-Please contact the Office of International Affairs for the unique log-in code.
+Please contact International Affairs for the unique login code.
 These codes are for Texas A&M University–San Antonio international students ONLY.

 Once you complete the preparation process in the Sprintax software, you may need to print, sign and mail your documents to the IRS.
-Depending on your circumstances, you may be able to E-file your Federal tax return.
+Depending on your circumstances, you can e-file your Federal tax return.
 However, this will depend on certain eligibility criteria.
 You can learn more about eligibility in this Sprintax blog.

-If you have any questions, the Sprintax team will be happy to help via their 24/7 Live Chat.
+If you have any questions, the Sprintax team will happily help via their 24/7 Live Chat.

 Other Sprintax Resources: